msandoval55/pub.repo/Q&A's.md

 > [!note]
 The default is 30 days.
 >
-> During this time, shared content can still be accessed by other users.
+> When you delete a user in the Microsoft 365 admin center (or when a user is removed through Active Directory synchronization), the user's OneDrive will be retained for the number of days you specify in the SharePoint admin center.
+(For info, see Set the default file retention for deleted OneDrive users.)
+The default is 30 days.
+During this time, shared content can still be accessed by other users.
 At the end of the time, the OneDrive will be in a deleted state for 93 days and can only be restored by a global or SharePoint admin.
 >
 > https://learn.microsoft.com/en-us/sharepoint/restore-deleted-onedrive